+- o Al Dia en America Louisville

+- o La Jornada Latina Cincinnati

-- o Al Dia en America Louisville - o La Voz de Kentucky Lexington
+- o La Voz de Kentucky Lexington

-These advertisements specify the number of calendar days for the public review and comment period, identify a contact to whom they will send comments, and inform the public of the appropriate website address.
+These advertisements specify the number of calendar days for the public review and comment period, identify an individual to whom they will send comments, and inform the public of the appropriate website address.
 The KYTC also considers other accommodations upon request, as required.

-The KYTC may consider incorporating minority radio stations, as needed, to reach minority populations within a coverage area, in addition to the national, state and regional radio stations with the largest coverage areas as part of public outreach.
+As appropriate, the KYTC considers incorporating minority radio stations, in addition to the national, state and regional radio stations with the largest coverage areas as part of public outreach.
 Listed below are some of these minority radio stations to consider: